AWM52 1/11/18/1 - 1946, part 1, Headquarters London Victory March, Contingent list - Part 5

 iv BEDDING

-all bedding issued by the Ship, except stretchers, will be
+All bedding issued by the Ship, except stretchers, will be

-essonsiblo for the obove.
+responsible for the above.

 SPWeir